nedbat/coveragepy/doc/cmd.rst

 your code is running under coverage measurement.
 The value is not relevant, and may change in the future.

+These options can also be set in the :ref:`config_run` section of your .coveragerc file.

 .. _cmd_warnings: